apollo

 About Senna Glycosides

-Senna Glycosides belongs to the group of medicines called laxatives used to treat constipation.
-Constipation refers to infrequent bowel movements in which the stools are often dry, painful, and hard to pass.
-Senna Glycosides is a natural medicine that contains 'Sennosides' (dried leaves of senna plant), also known as stimulant laxatives.
+Senna Glycosides belongs to the group of medicines called laxatives, used for the short-term relief of constipation.
+Constipation refers to infrequent bowel movements with stools that are often dry, hard, and difficult to pass.

 Take Senna Glycosides with or without food.
-You are advised to take Senna Glycosides for as long as your doctor has suggested it for you, depending on your medical condition.
-In some cases, you may experience certain common side effects such as flatulence (wind), abdominal pain, nausea, and vomiting.
-Most of these side effects do not require medical attention and will resolve gradually over time.
-However, you are advised to talk to your doctor if you experience these side effects persistently.
+You are advised to take Senna Glycosides exactly as suggested by your doctor, for as long as recommended based on your medical condition.
+In some cases, you may experience common side effects such as flatulence (wind), abdominal pain, nausea, vomiting, or brown discolouration of urine.
+Most of these side effects do not require medical attention and will typically resolve on their own over time.
+However, if these side effects persist or become bothersome, please consult your doctor.

-To treat your condition effectually, continue taking Senna Glycosides for as long as your doctor has suggested.
-Drink plenty of fluids (at least 6-8 glasses) while taking Senna Glycosides.
-Do not take Senna Glycosides for more than a week as it might cause dependency on Senna Glycosides for a bowel movement.
-Consult your doctor before taking Senna Glycosides if you are pregnant or breastfeeding; your doctor will prescribe you Senna Glycosides only if the benefits outweigh the risks.
-Senna Glycosides should not be given to children unless suggested by a child specialist.
-Do not take Senna Glycosides if you have galactosemia (galactose indigestion disorder).
-Inform your doctor if you have diabetes or if you have to undergo a colonoscopy.
+Do not take Senna Glycosides if you are allergic to any of its contents.
+Avoid taking Senna Glycosides for more than a week, as it may lead to dependence on bowel movements.
+Do not take Senna Glycosides if you have galactosemia (a galactose intolerance disorder).
+Consult your doctor before taking Senna Glycosides if you are pregnant or breastfeeding; your doctor will prescribe it only if the benefits outweigh the risks.
+Senna Glycosides should not be given to children unless suggested by a pediatric specialist.
+Inform your doctor if you have diabetes, bowel obstruction, inflammatory bowel disease, severe dehydration, kidney or heart problems, or if you need to undergo a colonoscopy.

 Uses of Senna Glycosides